vis-kid/octopress_drafts_previewer/source/_posts/2015-07-01-bourbon-sass-introduction.md

 ## <a name='functions'></a>Functions Overview

 Sass already has a ton of built-in functions, from manipulating strings to messing with opacity and colors.
 Bourbon adds a couple of selected enhancements and provides very handy Sass functions for a variety of use cases.
-Take a look a this selection:
+You might wanna start looking into this selection:

 + `linear-gradient()`
 + `modular-scale()`